darian18/microservices/README.md

 # microservices
-Microservices example for Denske Bank
+Microservices example for Danske Bank
 For simplified read and overview code placed in one package and no test applied.
 Related projects: